wilsonpage/fastdom/README.md

 ## Installation

-FastDom is CommonJS and AMD compatible, you can install it in one of the follwing ways:
+FastDom is CommonJS and AMD compatible, you can install it in one of the following ways:

 ```
 $ npm install fastdom